jgranlun/jgranlun.github.io/README.md

 Yeah - good idea unfortunately, geckodriver webdriver is not very chatty about it's inner workings by default.

 *But to enable the debug logs of the webdriver, you have to set the correct options to the webdriver.
-Wasn't that the problem in the first place I was trying to solve with goddamn the debug logs!.*
+Wasn't that the problem  I was trying to solve with goddamn the debug logs in the first place?!.*

 ##### Firefox/Geckodriver: enable Geckodriver trace logs via Robot Framework and Selenium: